mreza0100/mamzi.net.github.io/pages/universe/god.md

 > [1P25Corollary](https://ethica.bc.edu/#/element/1P25) Individual things are nothing but modifications of the attributes of God, or modes by which the attributes of God are expressed in a fixed and definite manner.

 Do you agree that you come from nature?
-Where have you been 100 years ago? you have been part of the nature somewhere.
+Where have you been 100 years ago? you have been part of the nature somewhere, somehow in some distributed form that you can't imagine (which is called modifications or mode).
 Where will you be 100 years later? you will be part of the nature, but in a different form, which he calls modifications.
+But before and after, we all been part of nature, just like the door.

 - Modifications or mode: We can think of it as the state of being.
 The state or mode of mind is idea, the state or mode in physical is substance which is part of the nature and it changes shape and form, but it's still part of the nature.
 - Fixed and definite manner: means that you are part of the nature, but in a specific way, which is unique to you, and all the other things in the nature also have their own unique way of being part of the nature.